European Union: Resources

 Provided by the European Commission, the Eurostat website includes all the latest statistical news releases of the European Union.
 Its statistical data covers the economy, industry, trade, agriculture, transportation, environment, and science.
 The publications section of the site provides recent statistical documents available for download in PDF.

 FoodDrinkEurope represents the food and beverage industry of the European Union.
-The website includes major press releases, publications, a listing of events, data, and trends related to these industries.
+The website includes information about industry and policy areas, major press releases, publications, and a listing of events, data, and trends related to these industries.

 The official website of the European Union includes information on the European Union, life in the EU, and doing business in the EU.
 Information on policies and links to various publications and documents are also available.
 The website also offers detailed information on all the industries in the EU.
 For further details about the EU, the website offers free phone calls and emails.

 Tender’s Electronic Daily (TED) is the online version of the "Supplement to the Official Journal of the European Union" and provides business opportunities for countries within the European Union.
 The website also provides an RSS feed that offers the latest news about the business sectors covered by TED.
 Registration is required to access some of the information on this site.

 The Association of European Chambers of Commerce and Industry (EUROCHAMBRES) creates, develops, and implements programs that foster European economic development through the Chambers of Commerce and Industry.
 The organization also publishes an annual economic survey that can be reached online through its website.
 Recent press releases, position papers, and other documents are posted by date on the homepage.